M20 Fund for PhD Scholarships

 The School is grounded in a broad vision that encompasses public health policies, mental health interventions and health education and awareness, and seeks to build an optimal living environment for healthy communities.

-The School is led by Jochen Mierau, full professor in Health Economics who obtained a PhD in Economics from the UG.
+The School is led by Brigit Toebes, full professor in Health Law in a Global Context who obtained a PhD from the Centre for Human Rights at the University of Utrecht.

 Aletta Jacobs (1854 - 1929) was the first female medical doctor in the Netherlands and an influential advocate for women’s rights in Europe.